quillforms/quillforms/react-docs/available-actions-and-filters.md

 ```

 ### QuillForms.RendererCore.FieldAnsweredActive
-This action is called after a specific field is answered and the user has already swiped it to the next question.
+This action is called after a specific field is answered while it is still active.
 To add your own action after the form is loaded, you should do something like this:

 ```js